FAC-73/Code-Refactor/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+#### Updating HTML content
-HTML is structured semantically and in hierarchical order.
+HTML & CSS is structured using semantic HTML where possible.
+For accessibility and SEO requirements headers are ordered in hierarchical order, and layout follows established layout best practices.

-CSS selectors reference semantic HTML elements where possible.
-With imited use of custom classes.
+#### Dark Mode stylesheet
+If you want to switch to a more accessible dark mode option you can comment out the first style sheet and use the style_v2.css

 ## Contributing

 #### Updating HTML content
-Follow the semantic HTML element layout as defined in the index.html text Add main content sections within main element - include a header, paragraph text image and alt text Add complementary sections within aside element - include a header, paragraph text image and alt text
+Follow the semantic HTML element layout as defined in the index.html text Add main content sections within main element - include a header, paragraph text, image and alt text descriptions for accessibility and SEO
+Add complementary sections within aside element - include a header, paragraph text image and alt text descriptions for accessibility and SEO

 #### Updating CSS
 If changing styles for main or complementary elements replace or add properties within aside or main Text styles are grouped together with H1, H2, H3, P Links and psuedo selectors are grouped in the links section Most CSS styles use semantic classes to limit the need to reference classes within tags

 #### Pushing to GitHub